quoctruong/PowerShellTutorialPrototype/README.md

 Now open PowerShell and simply run Start-Tutorial <TutorialName> to use the tutorial.
 In the case of Get-CommandTutorial, the command would be `Start-Tutorial Get-CommandTutorial`.

+The structure of a tutorial is `<ModuleWithTutorialName>/Tutorial/<TutorialName>.TutorialData.psd1` where the TutorialName should be the same as ModuleName.

+Using this structure, you can also start a tutorial by supplying the path to either:

+1. The <TutorialName>.TutorialData.psd1 file directly

+2. The path to the "Tutorial" folder

+3. The path to the Module folder

+If you don't want to use directory, you can simply supply the name of the module itself (as long as the module is placed in a module location specified by $PSModulePath)

 Anytime you want to stop the tutorial with the intent of resuming it later, simply run `Stop-Tutorial`.

 # Resume a Tutorial